davidgomes/pentagine.js/README.md

-pentagine
+Pentagine
 =========

-Lightweight library for HTML5 Game Development
+Pentagine is a Javascript lightweight library for HTML5 Game Development that renders to <canvas>.